 In this blog, I list 15 of the best stops on the drive from Whistler to Banff.

-There are so many great places to stop between Whistler and Banff and some are quick stops like Lilooet and Rogers Pass and others are require more time (or even a few nights) like Revelstoke and Lake Louise.
+There are so many great places to stop between Whistler and Banff some are quick stops like Lillooet and Rogers Pass, and others require more time (or even a few nights), like Revelstoke and Lake Louise.
 The road follows the Trans-Canada Highway (BC-1E) and is considered a fairly easy drive.
-During the Winter months the snow is cleared regularly of snow and ice, just drive carefully (and pull over if needed) if you get caught n any heavy snow fall.
+During the Winter months, the snow is cleared regularly of snow and ice, drive carefully (and pull over if needed) if you get caught in any heavy snowfall.

 1. Pemberton